 - Karma Houdini: Was never caught, and in death get to party on Devil's Night.

 - Samus Is a Girl: Possibly.
-Cult says that the Zodiac Killer was actually Valerie Solanas and her SCUM members but because of the Unreliable Narrator nature of that story, it remains to be seen if the Zodiac Killer was in-fact them.
+Cult states that the Zodiac Killer was actually Valerie Solanas and her SCUM members but because of the nature of that story, it remains to be seen if the Zodiac Killer was in-fact one of them.

 - Serial Killer: Probably the most infamous American serial killer ever.

-- The Speechless: Never speaks a word in "Be Our Guest."
+- The Speechless: Never spoke a word in "Devil's Night" or "Be Our Guest."

 The Ten Commandments Killer